Fraunhofer-AISEC/cmc/README.md

 different hardware trust anchors and assembles this data together with signed metadata describing the platform to an attestation report (prover), or validates the measurements against the metadata.
 The *cmcd* provides a gRPC as well as a CoAP REST API.
-- The testtool is an exemplary application that make use of the *cmcd* to generate and verify attestation reports and to create an attested tls connections.
+- The testtool is an exemplary application that makes use of the *cmcd* to generate and verify attestation reports and to create attested tls connections.
-- Drivers for trusted hardware provides the attestation reports and, if available, key storage and signing functionalities
+- Drivers for trusted hardware provide the attestation reports and, if available, key storage and signing functionalities.

 Refer to the [Architecture](doc/Architecture.md) Readme for more information.